livepeer/livepeer-monorepo/README.md

 yarn
 ```

 For next steps, take a look at documentation for the individual package(s) you want to run and/or develop.
-Just follow the links in the next section.

 ## Contributing